Terms of Use

 2.1 Prohibited Actions by Users:

-iv.
-Users will not compete with or take part in development or marketing or licensing of software or services competitive to those of Synerio.
-Client agrees to treat all of Synerio’s works including Synerio’s Platform, software, documentation and data as Confidential Information of Synerio.
+4. Users will not compete with or take part in development or marketing or licensing of software or services competitive to those of Synerio.
+Customer agrees to treat all Synerio’s works including Synerio’s Platform, software, documentation, and data as Confidential Information of Synerio.

 2.2 User’s Compliance

-Client will use and will ensure that all of its Users and Authorized Users abide by these Terms and all applicable laws and regulations.
-For any violation of this provision, Synerio may suspend Client’s account and access to the Platform.
-Client will also provide commercially reasonable efforts to cooperate and assist Synerio to protect its Intellectual Property.
+Customer will use and will ensure that all its Users and Authorized Users abide by these Terms and all applicable laws and regulations.
+For any violation of this provision, Synerio may suspend Customer’s account and access to the Platform.
+Customer will also provide commercially reasonable efforts to cooperate and assist Synerio to protect its Intellectual Property.

 2.3 Training

-Client will use commercially reasonable efforts to ensure that all of its Users are properly trained on the Platform and in the Services, and will use same in accordance with applicable instructions, specifications and documentations from Synerio.
+Customer will use commercially reasonable efforts to ensure that all its Users are properly trained on the Platform and in the Services, and will use same in accordance with applicable instructions, specifications and documentations from Synerio.

-Client will assure that the functionality and security of its own equipment, including User systems, and any other services needed to connect to or be used in connection with the Services hereunder are properly maintained, protected and working correctly.
+Customer will assure that the functionality and security of its own equipment, including User systems, and any other services needed to connect to or be used in connection with the Services hereunder are properly maintained, protected, and working correctly.

 3. CONFIDENTIALITY AND CLIENT DATA